zsanchez-calix/my-calix-store-inventory/README.md

 A visual inventory of React components used inside the Quote Manager application in the My Calix Store.

+Any UI not detailed as a sub component is considered part of its main parent UI.

 **Table of Contents**
 [General Components](#general-components)
 [Quote List Page _(/quote-list)_](#quote-list-page-quote-list)